RFID Vs Barcodes

 However, RFID is more accurate as the data is stored as binary on the chip which can be read and translated quickly and accurately.

-RFID or Barcodes - Which Should You Choose?
+RFID Or Barcodes - Which Should You Choose?

 When choosing between barcodes or RFID, it is essential to look at the purpose, environment and potential costs.
 Not all use cases would require RFID tags to be used, but some other case will require the technology.